intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 DRM weight based time control interface files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  drm.stat
+	A read-only flat-keyed file.

+	Contains these fields:

+	- usage_usec - GPU time used by the group, recursively including all
+		       child groups.

   drm.weight
 	Standard cgroup weight based control [1, 10000] used to configure the
 	relative distributing of GPU time between the sibling groups.